Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 <hr>
 <br>

-So we can now run that command.
+We can now run that command.

 <details>
     <summary>Spoilers</summary>